 One way to improve software project delivery is to focus on managing variabilities within the project.
 After studying data from numerous complex projects, McKinsey proposed four strategies to reduce variability, which can also improve software projects delivery.

 - Control points of contact (e.g. design reviews, change requests).

-Changes happen, but an experienced project manager knows where to apply standardised procedures, and where to adapt to project needs and changing business environment.
+Changes happen, but a successful software project manager knows where to apply standardised procedures, and where to adapt to project needs and changing business environment.

 In software development projects, sometimes you will have to overcome technological challenges and barriers, and sometimes adjust or tweak something based on user feedback.
-If you maintain control over these complex processes, you can, however, reduce the chance of these variabilities to interfere with the project’s timeline or budget.
+With an incremental approach to planning a software project, you can maintain control over these complex processes, and reduce the chance of these variabilities to interfere with the project’s timeline or budget.

-The second option is to improve performance management to better track costs, available and booked resources, prioritise work, and measure workload.
+The second option is to improve software project management to better track costs, available and booked resources, prioritise work, and measure workload.
 This way it is easier to spot areas that need improvement or to better allocate resources.